Sienci-Labs/Resources/gsender/ytsb-gs-using-gsender.md

 ![](/_images/_gsender/_using/gs_us_probenotouch.jpg){.aligncenter .size-medium}

 A blue button called 'Start Probe' will appear if you have successfully confirmed conductivity.
 Ensure that the touch plate components are set up for probing, then press 'Start Probe'.
 The machine will move to probe three sides of the touch plate, twice on each side.
 There should not be any crashing or abrupt movement.
-Once the process is over, remove the touch plate components from the machine and then press 'Goto XY'.
-The bit should be overtop the bottom left corner of the stock material, and pressing 'Goto Z' should bring it to touch the surface.
+Once the process is over, remove the touch plate components from the machine and then press 'Go to XY'.
+The bit should be overtop the bottom left corner of the stock material, and pressing 'Go to Z' should bring it to touch the surface.
 More information can be found on our touch-plate resource page. <a href="https://resources.sienci.com/view/lmk2-touch-plate/" target="_blank" rel="noopener">https://resources.sienci.com/view/lmk2-touch-plate/</a>

 ![](/_images/_gsender/_using/gs_us_success.jpg){.aligncenter .size-medium}